flower delivery auckland

 Matariki - Learn more about the significance of the winter star cluster Matariki and the reflection on those who have passed on and what we can learn from the past to realise our aspirations for the coming year.

-But first off - What is Matariki?
+But first off - What is the Matariki Star Cluster?

 As one of the closest star clusters to earth (well if you can call 440 light years close!)
 Matariki is recognised around the globe, where it carries other names you may have heard before - Pleiades is its ancient Greek name, in English its called the Seven Sisters, and this cluster is also known as Subaru in Japan.

 The reappearance of the cluster of 9 stars in June, traditionally signals to Māori the start of the new year with renewal and celebration.
 Historically, Matariki is the navigation star used by ancient travellers to navigate from island homes in the moana (water) to reach Aotearoa, so they are culturally very important.
+I have gathered information for this article from Te Papa - Matariki: The Māori New Year.

 Matariki logo 2022

-Matariki - A time for Reflection
+Matariki - A time for Whanau, Friends & Reflection

 Traditionally Māori do not focus on the stars above, but they look to the whenua (land) below.
-It's winter, the cold, dark time of the year – the hard work of harvest is now finished, and it is a time to huddle together with your whānau (family) in the long nights to cook together and enjoy kai, share kōrero (talking and discussions), family histories and whakapapa (genealogy), share waiata (songs), and to come together to look forward to the coming year.
+It's winter, the cold, dark time of the year – the hard work of harvest is now finished, and it is a time to huddle together with your whānau (family) in the long nights to cook together and enjoy sharing kai (food), share kōrero (talking and discussions), family histories and whakapapa (genealogy), share waiata (songs), and to come together to look forward to the coming year.

 Matariki symbolises the mother and her children, with each star named and holding special meaning and significance.
 Mata Riki translates as the Eyes of God.